Bonfire night safety for rabbits in Cambridgeshire

 Rabbits may be renowned for their thumping, but that doesn’t mean they’re immune to unusual and unexpected loud noises.
 Indeed, rabbits are easily stressed by odd sounds, which means bonfire night can be a particularly anxious time for them.

 As always, you can rely on Clarendon Street Vets’ for advice on how to recognise anxiety in your pet and how to deal with it.
-Simply contact us and Anna will be happy to answer your questions.
+Simply contact us and Sarah will be happy to answer your questions.

 Signs of anxiety due to loud noises: